ministryofjustice/security-guidance/docs/cryptography.md

 -   [NATO Restricted Level Certified](https://www.ia.nato.int/NIAPC/)

-The MOJ prefers the use of network-based transfers compared to the use of portable storage \(even if the portable storage is encrypted\).
+The Ministry of Justice \(MOJ\) prefers the use of network-based transfers compared to the use of portable storage \(even if the portable storage is encrypted\).

 ### Portable end-user devices